etcd-io/website/content/en/docs/v3.6/downgrades/downgrade_3_6.md

 COMMENT
 ```

+{{% alert title="Note" color="info" %}}
-**NOTE:** You will see the `DOWNGRADE ENABLED` is false for the v3.5 server, because the downgrade info is not implemented in v3.5 status endpoint, downgrade is still enabled for the cluster at this point.
+You will see the `DOWNGRADE ENABLED` is false for the v3.5 server, because the downgrade info is not implemented in v3.5 status endpoint, downgrade is still enabled for the cluster at this point.
+{{% /alert %}}

 #### Step 7: repeat *step 5* and *step 6* for rest of the members